3 Benefits of Treating Addiction and Mental Illness at the Same Time

 It’s an unfortunate reality that substance addiction and mental illness often go hand-in-hand.
-Commonly referred to as “co-occurring disorder”, this combination can be harmful to recovery.
+Commonly referred to as a “co-occurring disorder“, this combination can be harmful to recovery.
 Concurrent treatment of both addiction and mental illness can be effective in helping addicts recover.

 The benefits of treating addiction and mental illness simultaneously are threefold.
 First, it can help patients understand the difference between their distinct disorders.
 Second, treatment can keep patients from relapsing into harmful behaviors.
 Third, concurrent treatment can address the root cause of addiction or mental illness.

 1: Understanding the Differences in Disorders

 Developing a plan for treating addiction and mental illness at the same time requires an honest appraisal of what ails a patient.
 The treatment for alcoholism, for example, can differ from the treatment for depression.
 Treating one and not the other leaves the patient vulnerable to relapses — patients treated holistically recover faster.

 Concurrent treatment also enables recovery programs tailored to specific patients.
 Treatments that address only one of a patient’s disorders can be ineffective in the long-term.

 With at least 60% of substance abusers experiencing some form of mental illness, harmful behaviors are well and plenty.
 Addicts who suffer from depression may partake in self-destructive activities — like alcoholism.
 The desire to self-medicate only exacerbates the underlying disorder, leading to further regression.